-Daniel Tepper is a Partner of Wolf Haldenstein.
-He has extensive experience in complex commercial litigation, alternative dispute resolution and representing institutional and individual investors who suffered losses from corporate fraud.
-Mr. Tepper is a member of the Firm’s Investor Protection and Business Practice litigation groups with emphasis on securities, shareholder derivative suits, and business disputes.
+Daniel Tepper is a Partner at Wolf Haldenstein.
+He has extensive experience in complex commercial litigation, class actions and shareholder derivative suits.
+Mr. Tepper is a member of the Firm’s Investor Protection and Business Practice litigation groups, representing institutional and individual investors who suffered losses from corporate fraud.

-- Investigates, initiates, and prosecutes securities class action and derivative suits throughout the United States.
+- Investigates, initiates, and prosecutes securities class action and shareholder derivative suits throughout the United States.

 - Represents individual and corporations clients in complex commercial matters.

-- Advises clients on general securities matters, private placements, corporate and transactional matters such as drafting contracts, shareholders’ agreements and corporate minutes.
+- Advises clients on general securities matters, private placements, corporate and transactional matters, business law and corporate governance.

 - Recovered hundreds of millions of dollars and obtained significant corporate governance reforms.